pytest-dev/pyfakefs/README.md

 * The [Release Notes](https://github.com/jmcgeheeiv/pyfakefs/blob/master/CHANGES.md)
   show a list of changes in the latest versions

-### Linking to pyfakefs

-In your own documentation, please link to pyfakefs using the canonical URL <http://pyfakefs.org>.
-This URL always points to the most relevant top page for pyfakefs.

 ## Usage
+The simplest method to use pyfakefs is using the `fs` fixture with `pytest`.
+Refer to the
+[usage documentation](http://jmcgeheeiv.github.io/pyfakefs/master/usage.html)

-pyfakefs has support for `unittest` and `pytest`, but can also be used directly using `fake_filesystem_unittest.Patcher`.
-Refer to the [usage documentation](http://jmcgeheeiv.github.io/pyfakefs/master/usage.html) for more information on test scenarios, test customization and using convenience functions.
+for information on other test scenarios, test customization and using convenience functions.